 $ nice -10 make bigprog

-The PC_GETCLINFO command gets a scheduler class name and parameters when given the class ID.
+The PC_GETCLINFO command gets a scheduler class name and parameters when the class ID is given.
 This command enables you to write programs that make no assumptions about what classes are configured.

-The PC_SETXPARMS command sets the scheduler class and parameters of a set of processes.
+The PC_SETXPARMS command sets the scheduler class and parameters for a set of processes.
 The idtype and id input arguments specify the processes to be changed.